R Praggnanandhaa in 2026: World No. 8 Indian Grandmaster and Candidates Qualifier

 Rameshbabu Praggnanandhaa Education

 Rameshbabu Praggnanandhaa, who has made a name for himself in chess at the world level, is a high school student at Velammal Matriculation Higher Secondary School, Chennai.
 He is continuing his studies along with his chess career.
 The school where Praggnanandhaa is studying has given many grandmasters to India.
+The Velammal School has produced multiple Grandmasters like Pragg and Vaishali, highlighting the chess culture of Chennai.

 Rameshbabu Praggnanandhaa Ability